Family history of breast cancer: When do I need to get a mammogram?

 - Have either Li-Fraumeni syndrome, Cowden syndrome, or Bannayan-Riley-Ruvalcaba syndrome (or have a first-degree relative with one of these conditions)

-List adapted from the ACS.
+List adapted from the American Cancer Society

 There’s limited evidence to inform the best age to start screening, so it may be helpful to speak with a health care provider to decide on a personalized plan.
 They may have access to risk-assessment tools, such as the Breast Cancer Risk Assessment Tool, which can provide an approximate breast cancer risk based on family history.
-In addition, they can also help decide if and when a mammogram and MRI of the breast are needed.
+In addition, they can also help decide if and when a mammogram and magnetic resonance imaging (MRI) of the breast are needed.
 If a mammogram and MRI are recommended, a provider will help determine when it would be appropriate to have an initial screening and how often to have additional screenings (such as every one to two years).

 Originally published Oct 09, 1997